wilwaesgoldl/core-engine/README.md

     ```

 2.  **Configure the script:**
-    Open `script.py` and modify the `CONFIG` dictionary with your desired RPC endpoints and contract addresses.
-You must also provide a `relayer_wallet` address.
+    Open `script.py` and modify the `CONFIG` dictionary with your desired RPC endpoints, contract addresses, and relayer wallet address.

     ```python
     # In script.py